The Production of Consciousness out of States of Consciousness

 Changes in state make changes in sensory and cognitive modalities, and they in turn, trigger changes in state.
 We can reasonably conclude that there is a feedback mechanism whereby each modality is connected to the others.

-States also create tendencies to behave in specific ways in specific circumstances, maximizing the adaptivity of behavior in those circumstances; behavior that tends to meet our needs and respond to threats to our ability to meet those needs.
+States also create tendencies to behave in specific ways in specific circumstances, maximizing its adaptivity in those circumstances; behavior that tends to meet our needs and respond to threats to our ability to meet those needs.

 When we say changing states, we are referring to much more than the dramatic states created by LSD, isolation tanks, REM sleep, etc. We are also including normal states of consciousness, which we can imagine as kindled “default settings’ of our various modalities.
 When any one of these settings returns to one of its default settings, it will, we conjecture, tend to entrain all the other modalities to the settings they habitually take in that state.